jamesmdavies88/LuxaforMute/readme.md

 `            os.system("pactl set-source-mute 2 toggle")`

 If you add a new input device to your machine, you'll have to update the script manually.
-For example, if I add in wireless headphones - I have to updated my source to '8'
+For example, if I add in wireless headphones - I have to update my source to '8'

 ## Running the Script